Pomegranate Elderberry Ice Cubes

-If you don’t want to wait for the ice cubes to freeze, this recipe also makes a delicious drink to sip on to boost your immune system, ward off and lesson the symptoms and durations of the common cold or flu.
-Just simmer the tea, stir the ingredients together and sip on the drink warm or pour over a glass of ice.
+If you don’t want to wait for these elderberry tea cubes to freeze, this recipe also makes a delicious drink to sip on to help ward off the latest bug going around and to lesson the symptoms and durations of the common cold or flu if you’ve already caught it.
+Just simmer the elderberry tea, stir in the pomegranate juice and white grape juice and sip on the drink warm or pour over a glass of ice.
 This is one of my favorite elderberry recipes to make!
 These flavored ice cubes are so flavorful and refreshing.
 I love the flavor they add to a tall glass of water.

 Ingredients

-- Elderberry tea – We use dried black elderberry, fresh ginger, a cinnamon stick simmered in water to make an elderberry tea first.
+• Elderberry tea.
+We use dried black elderberry, fresh ginger, a cinnamon stick simmered in water to make an elderberry tea first.

-- Pomegranate juice – The flavor goes really well with Elderberry tea.
+• Pomegranate juice.
+The flavor goes really well with Elderberry tea.
 Pomegranates are also loaded with antioxidants and anti-inflammatory properties.

-- White grape juice – This makes a great sweetener to drinks, rather that honey or agave or some other sweetener.
+• White grape juice.
+This makes a great sweetener to drinks, rather that honey or agave or some other sweetener.

 Find printable recipe with measurements below.